Ellison speaks…a little

 Here Coolican himself inserts the apologetics: “Bear in mind, during the interview in which Farrakhan says he met with Ellison, he also makes a ludicrous assertion about ‘Jewish control of politics, economics, Hollywood, music, media.’
 Farrakhan’s credibility is less than sound.”
 But Ellison’s silence weighs on behalf of Farrakhan’s statement regarding the meeting with Ellison, though perhaps with a little more time he’ll come up with something.

-As for credibility, Farrakhan has nothing on Ellison.
+As for credibility, Ellison has nothing on Farrakhan.
 Absolutely nothing.

 This is the point of my Star Tribune column “Ellison remembers to forget” and the other pieces I collected in “An Ellison-Farrakhan reunion.”
 Today Ellison denies he was ever a member of the Nation of Islam.
 Back in 1998, however, Ellison first ran for office under the name Keith Ellison-Muhammad — a self-identified member of the Nation of Islam (see below, click to enlarge).